This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Fully vaccinated travellers will no longer be required to present a negative PCR test upon arrival in Dubai after the country eased its Covid-19 entry rules.
 To be fully vaccinated, you must have received two doses of a vaccine.

-Unvaccinated travellers will be able to enter either with a negative PCR test result taken within 48 hours before arrival or with proof of recovery from Covid-19 within the past month.
-Travellers under the age of 12 are exempt.
+As of now, unvaccinated travellers will be able to enter either without a negative PCR test result or proof of recovery from Covid-19 within the past month.

 Recent COVID-19 recoveries